chinapedia/wikipedia.abstract.en/Page/Beetle.md

 In ancient cultures

-Egypt.KV6.04.jpg]]Several species of dung beetle, especially the sacred scarab, _Scarabaeus sacer_, were revered in Ancient Egypt.[196][197]
+]]Several species of dung beetle, especially the sacred scarab, _Scarabaeus sacer_, were revered in Ancient Egypt.[196][197]
 The hieroglyphic image of the beetle may have had existential, fictional, or ontologic significance.[198]
 Images of the scarab in bone, ivory, stone, Egyptian faience, and precious metals are known from the Sixth Dynasty and up to the period of Roman rule.
 The scarab was of prime significance in the funerary cult of ancient Egypt.[199]
 The scarab was linked to Khepri, the god of the rising sun, from the supposed resemblance of the rolling of the dung ball by the beetle to the rolling of the sun by the god.[200]
 Some of ancient Egypt's neighbors adopted the scarab motif for seals of varying types.
 The best-known of these are the Judean LMLK seals, where eight of 21 designs contained scarab beetles, which were used exclusively to stamp impressions on storage jars during the reign of Hezekiah.[201]
 Beetles are mentioned as a symbol of the sun, as in ancient Egypt, in Plutarch's 1st century _Moralia_.[202]
 The Greek Magical Papyri of the 2nd century BC to the 5th century AD describe scarabs as an ingredient in a spell.[203]

 Pliny the Elder discusses beetles in his _Natural History_,[204] describing the stag beetle: "Some insects, for the preservation of their wings, are covered with a erust (elytra) – the beetle, for instance, the wing of which is peculiarly fine and frail.
 To these insects a sting has been denied by Nature; but in one large kind we find horns of a remarkable length, two-pronged at the extremities, and forming pincers, which the animal closes when it is its intention to bite."[205][206]
 The stag beetle is recorded in a Greek myth by Nicander and recalled by Antoninus Liberalis in which Cerambus is turned into a beetle: "He can be seen on trunks and has hook-teeth, ever moving his jaws together.
 He is black, long and has hard wings like a great dung beetle".[207]
 The story concludes with the comment that the beetles were used as toys by young boys, and that the head was removed and worn as a pendant.[208][209]

 As pests

-Cotton_boll_weevil.jpg]]
+]]

 About 75% of beetle species are phytophagous in both the larval and adult stages.
 Many feed on economically important plants and stored plant products, including trees, cereals, tobacco, and dried fruits.[210]
 Some, such as the boll weevil, which feeds on cotton buds and flowers, can cause extremely serious damage to agriculture.
 The boll weevil crossed the Rio Grande near Brownsville, Texas, to enter the United States from Mexico around 1892,[211] and had reached southeastern Alabama by 1915.
 By the mid-1920s, it had entered all cotton-growing regions in the US, traveling per year.
 It remains the most destructive cotton pest in North America.
 Mississippi State University has estimated, since the boll weevil entered the United States, it has cost cotton producers about $13 billion, and in recent times about $300 million per year.[212]

 The bark beetle, elm leaf beetle and the Asian longhorned beetle (_Anoplophora glabripennis_)[213] are among the species that attack elm trees.
 Bark beetles (Scolytidae) carry Dutch elm disease as they move from infected breeding sites to healthy trees.
 The disease has devastated elm trees across Europe and North America.[214]

-Potato_beetle_larvae.jpg, _Leptinotarsa decemlineata_, a serious crop pest]]
+, _Leptinotarsa decemlineata_, a serious crop pest]]

 Some species of beetle have evolved immunity to insecticides.
 For example, the Colorado potato beetle, _Leptinotarsa decemlineata_, is a destructive pest of potato plants.
 Its hosts include other members of the Solanaceae, such as nightshade, tomato, eggplant and capsicum, as well as the potato.
 Different populations have between them developed resistance to all major classes of insecticide.[215]
 The Colorado potato beetle was evaluated as a tool of entomological warfare during World War II, the idea being to use the beetle and its larvae to damage the crops of enemy nations.[216]
 Germany tested its Colorado potato beetle weaponisation program south of Frankfurt, releasing 54,000 beetles.[217]